shamy1st/clean-code/README.md

 ### 4. Interface Segregation
 Larger interfaces should be split into smaller ones.

+Define smaller, more focussed interfaces.
 * ISmartDevice[print(), fax(), scan()] -> Printable, Faxable, Scannable [example](https://dzone.com/articles/solid-principles-by-example-interface-segregation)

 ### 5. Dependency Inversion
+Classes should only depend on abstractions and not on their concrete implementations. (the decoupling of software modules)
+* ElectricPowerSwitch, LightBulb -> Switch, Switchable [example](https://springframework.guru/principles-of-object-oriented-design/dependency-inversion-principle/)

 ## Ref
 * https://www.baeldung.com/java-clean-code